luccadittrich/BlueskyPostTerminalZSH/README.md

 * 2 Change APP_PASSWORD and HANDLE

-* 3 Get an app password from here: https://staging.bsky.app/settings/app-passwords
+* 3 Get an app password from here: https://staging.bsky.app/settings/app-passwords (Optional)

 * 4 create an alias to call the code in the terminal in my .zshrc: